dolabb/dolabb_backend/AFFILIATE_API_DOCUMENTATION.md

 ### 6. Request Cashout

-Request a payout from pending earnings.
+Request a payout from pending earnings. **Note:** The amount is deducted from available balance immediately upon request.

 **Endpoint:** `POST /api/affiliate/cashout/`